datopian/tech.datopian.com/load/README.md

 ## Introduction

-Data load covers functionality for automatedly loading structured data into portal, usually into the system that powers the [data API][dapi].
+Data load covers functionality for automatedly loading structured data such as tables into a data management system.
+Data load is usually part of a larger [Data API (DataStore)][dapi] component.

-It is distinct from uploading files ("blobs") to the portal and from a "write" data API.
-It is a part of the larger [Data API (DataStore)][dapi] component.
-The load terminology comes from ETL (extract, transform, load).

-It includes:

-* Bulk Load: bulk import of individual data files
-* (Potentially) some ETL -- this takes us more into data factory
+Load is distinct from uploading raw files ("blobs") and from a "write" data API: from blobs because the data is structured (e.g. rows and columns) and that structure is expected to be preserved; from a write data API because the data is imported in bulk (e.g. a whole CSV file) rather than writing one row at a time.

+The load terminology comes from ETL (extract, transform, load) though in reality this functionality will often include some extraction and transformation -- extracting the structured data from the source formats and potentially transformation if data needs some cleaning.

 [dapi]: /data-api/